 We did have some success though.
 My Dad collects oil cans and I managed to find a couple that are unlike anything he already has.
 Of course, our little dinosaur aficionado found the toy dinosaurs.
 She had about 50 to choose from and chose the ugliest plesiosaur that she could find.
 Strange child.
 I was looking for a tea strainer or teapot but didn’t find anything that I liked.

 We walked through the rain along Rue Blaes towards Sablon, stopping at various shops on the way.
 Some shops feel like a smaller version of the market, but the prices are not quite as good, and others sell speciality goods.
 Many of the shops tend to have short lives, but Miss M was fascinated by the shop that seemed to sell every type of drawer pull you can imagine.

 Sablon and some chocolate

 You can’t visit Brussels without trying some chocolate.
-In fact, sampling Belgian chocolate simply must be near the top of your “What to see and do in Brussels” list.
-In fact, it is probably on the list no matter where you are visiting in Belgium.
+Sampling Belgian chocolate simply must be near the top of your “What to see and do in Brussels” list.
+It is probably on the list no matter where you are visiting in Belgium.